edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 [Writable]
   LogLevel = 'DEBUG'
   [Writable.Pipeline]
-    ExecutionOrder = "FilterByDeviceName, TransformToXML, HTTPPost, MarkAsPushed"
+    ExecutionOrder = "FilterByDeviceName, TransformToXML, HTTPPost"
     [Writable.Pipeline.Functions.FilterByDeviceName]
       [Writable.Pipeline.Functions.FilterByDeviceName.Parameters]
         FilterValues = "Random-Float-Device, Random-Integer-Device"
     [Writable.Pipeline.Functions.TransformToXML]
-    [Writable.Pipeline.Functions.MarkAsPushed]
     [Writable.Pipeline.Functions.HTTPPost]
       [Writable.Pipeline.Functions.HTTPPost.Parameters]
         url = "http://my.api.net/edgexdata"
         mimeType = "" #OPTIONAL - default application/json
 ```

-The first line of note is `ExecutionOrder = "FilterByDeviceName, TransformToXML, HTTPPost,MarkAsPushed"`.
+The first line of note is `ExecutionOrder = "FilterByDeviceName, TransformToXML, HTTPPost"`.
 This specifies the order in which to execute your functions.
 Each function specified here must also be placed in the `[Writeable.Pipeline.Functions]` section.

 Next, each function and its required information is listed.
 Each function typically has associated Parameters that must be configured to properly execute the function as designated by `[Writable.Pipeline.Functions.{FunctionName}.Parameters]`.
 Knowing which parameters are required for each function, can be referenced by taking a look at  the [Available Configurable Pipeline Functions](#available-configurable-pipeline-functions) section below.
 In a few cases, such as `TransformToXML`, `TransformToJSON`, SetOutputData`, etc. there are no parameters required.